MadReza/DesignPatterns/README.md

 Design Patterns with different kinds of implementation, different attributes, pros/cons, different languages implementation

 ##Liability:
-By using or reading anything here, you agree that I am no liabile for anything.
+By using or reading anything here, you agree that I am no liable for anything.

 ##Goal:
     A Short and sweet summation of Design Patterns.
 This is meant just for me and random people I teach very rarely to.